Rosario: Economy

 The Municipal Bank was founded in 1896 to support the financial needs of the citizens and small businesses in the highly productive region of southern Santa Fe Province, centered in Rosario.
 At the time, the city had around 92,000 inhabitants and was already the most important port on the Paraná River.
 The idea of creating a municipal financial institution was expressed in 1893 by Mayor Floduardo Grandoli, citing the proliferation of "centers of usury" that exploited those in need of credit, especially the poor (something not addressed by the profile of the Provincial Bank of Santa Fe, which granted loans only to demonstrably solvent persons).
 Acting on this, the municipal Counseling Commission passed a bill (on 1 February 1895) dictating an "Organic Charter of the Municipal Bank of Loans and Savings Accounts;" the bank opened exactly one year later.

 The seat of the bank was moved in 1905.
 Its name was changed to its present form on 14 May 1940 by a municipal bill.
 Its location was moved again, for the last time so far, in 1986.
 Following some political controversy, the bank in 2006 was capitalized by the municipality to comply with new regulations dictated by the Central Bank, and transformed into a joint stock company, with only 1% of the stock belonging to the municipal state.
 A special clause was added, dictating that this minimum share is unchangeable, to prevent hypothetical attempts at privatization.

-The Rosario Board of Trade hosts the country's largest commodity market, dealing in cereals and oilseeds, and also the largest futures exchange (ROFEX).
+The Rosario Board of Trade mainly deals in cereals and oilseeds.
 The banking sector includes the state-owned Municipal Bank of Rosario, with branches and offices throughout the city, and the central branch of the New Bank of Santa Fe.